Best Dremel For Modelling, & Miniatures

 We addressed this above, and we also addressed using Dremels on plastic in a separate guide about working on 3D prints.

-Some types of PET plastic might melt more easily, and Dremels may not be suitable for these types of plastic – especially if the Dremel doesn’t have a low speed setting (in RPMs)
+Some types of PET plastic for example might melt more easily when subject to the friction of a spinning bit on a rotary tool – especially if the Dremel doesn’t have a low speed setting (in RPMs) available to use

 What’s The Best Dremel Tool For Models & Miniatures?